 They may pick up later.

-What Pinterest metrics should you be analysing?
+Pinterest strategy for Bloggers: What Pinterest metrics should you be analyzing?

 Pinterest monthly viewers is not a metric that you should be fussing about because it does not help you in any way.
-These impressions/monthly viewers also include the impressions from the third party pins that you are pinning to your profile.
+These impressions/monthly viewers also include the impressions from the third-party pins that you are pinning to your profile.